konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 * `mv`
 * `rm`

-Next we want to manipulates file and folders.
-We create some dummy files using `touch` which is usually used to change the time stamp of files (don't worry about this now).
+Next we want to manipulate files and folders.
+We create some dummy files using `touch` which is usually used to change the time stamp of files.
 But you can also create empty files with it easily.
-Let's create a file:
+Let's create a file called `touch test_file_1.txt`:

     $ touch test_file_1.txt

-Use `ls` to check that is was created.
+Use `ls` to check that it was created.

 The command `cp` (copy) can be used to copy files.
-For this it requires at least two arguments: the source and the target.
+For this it requires at least two arguments: the source and the target file.
 In the following example we generate a copy of the file `test_file_1.txt` called `a_copy_of_test_file.txt`.

     $ cp test_file_1.txt a_copy_of_test_file.txt